csb206/NordstromHW/README.md

 I used the jQuery $.getJSON() method to retrieve the traffic camera data, as this is very simple to use and will automatically parse the results as JSON.

-Since I wanted to add a marker to the map for each camera, I was also thinking what would be a good way to indicate which camera belonged to which agency using a key of some sort.
+Since I wanted to add a [marker](http://leafletjs.com/reference.html#circlemarker) to the map for each camera, I was also thinking what would be a good way to indicate which camera belonged to which agency using a key of some sort.
 So I figured the marker color should indicate who owns it (SDOT or WSDOT).
 Additionally, I wanted to show the camera description and current image in a popup when the user clicks on a marker for each camera.

+Allowing the user to filter the set of cameras based on a search string gives the page more interactivity.
+When the user enters a search string, this map filters the set of camera markers shown to only those where the camera's cameralabel property contains the search string.

+When the user clicks or taps on a camera marker, the maps shows information about that camera somewhere on the page.
+The mapping library provides a popup feature so I used that as well to my full advantage.